188751671/Open_Genius_For_YoutubeMusic/README.md

 # Open_Genius_For_YoutubeMusic
-Automatically opens Genius page according to your current Youtube tab dynamically.
-If you go to another Youtube video, the old Genius tab will go to its lyrics page automatically.
+This script automatically opens a Genius lyrics page based on the current YouTube Music tab.
+If you switch to another song, the existing Genius tab updates to show the new lyrics.

 Greasyfork:  https://greasyfork.org/en/scripts/525715-open-genius-for-youtubemusic

-The dominant Youtube-Genius scripts on market automatically searches on Genius based on Youtube song title, but It often gets the wrong lyrics ( some songs have the same name ) or the wrong version of lyrics (different singers' versions have mutated lyrics), and it can't show the lyrics when you watch fullscreen.
-So I made this script so that I can put the lyrics tab on my second screen while watching fullscreen.
+Unlike other YouTube-Genius scripts that rely on automatic searches (which often fetch incorrect lyrics due to duplicate song titles or different versions), this script ensures accuracy by using a predefined mapping list.
+It also allows you to keep lyrics open on a second screen while watching YouTube in fullscreen.

-videoID_To_GeniusURL.json is the mapping database that this script read from.
-Everyone is welcomed to append your YoutubeID and Its Genius URI pairs there.
+The mapping file: [videoID_To_GeniusURL.csv](https://github.com/188751671/Open_Genius_For_YoutubeMusic/blob/main/videoID_To_GeniusURL.csv).
+To add new songs, simply append entries in the format introduced below.

-A few already recorded Youtube songs for you to see how the lyrics tab redirect:
+Example YouTube video links for testing:

 https://www.youtube.com/watch?v=OblL026SvD4